CoderDojo/coolest-platform/new_event.md

 '{"HW": "Hardware", "GAM": "Games"}'
 ```

 **Questions** is an array of string keys the front end uses to show the correct question to the users.
-The keys and their related questions are in `client/src/project/CustomQuestions.js` e.g.
+The keys and their related questions are in [client/src/project/CustomQuestions.js](https://github.com/CoderDojo/coolest-platform/blob/master/client/src/project/CustomQuestions.js) e.g.

 ```
 '["travel_bursary", "attendance_prev_year"]'
 ```

-**tx** is the timezone, the frontend displays this so it needs to be correct.
+**tz** is the timezone, the frontend displays this so it needs to be correct.
 For UK it will be `'Europe/London'`, for the international event in Dublin it will be `'Europe/Dublin'`.
 The timezone for the US event will need to be provided or found.

 ---

-Update script to just create empty event with id,

-Then create update script to set values correctly

-script in readme, add variables from google doc

-update kube.sh to fix event_slugs
+Once the event is populated with the correct information you should be able to navigate to the new site with the event slug, and register a project.